A complete guide to New Zealand’s most stunning glow worm caves and adventures!

 Where can I find them?

 Glow worms aren’t just exclusive to caves, but often I found them in massive quantities around the mouths of caves, and in the bush around water sources all over the North and South Islands of New Zealand!
-They actually aren’t exclusive to New Zealand, although by far the largest colonies and most vast caves are all in New Zealand.
+They actually aren’t exclusive to New Zealand, although by far the largest colonies and most impressive caves are all in New Zealand.
 There are glow worm caves on both the North and South Islands, and you can find them in the bush quite often but they’re only visible at night.
 In caves that are deep enough to have total darkness 24/7 and have glow worms living in them, they are visible all day and night- often some caves become even better at night as the populations can be extremely dense, but not visible during the day, around the cave entrances or just inside!
 This is true of the Waipu caves, I recommend going in at night.
 There are also Glow Worms in Australia, around the Blue Mountains, and then one cave in Alabama… very random!
-Different species I believe.
+Different species I believe but I haven’t investigated that thoruoughly.

 Down to Earth Waitomo is a small multigenerational family farm that has all the elements of a classic New Zealand cave tour, with remarkable chambers full of glow worms!
 It’s really cool they used to visit the caves as young kids, now they do a 4 hour tour guiding you through their cave system starting in their amazing conservation area forest (which helps the glow worm population tremendously!) down into their underground river caverns, epic rock formations, and ultimately into remarkable chambers light up by purely glow worms!
 The provide all the gum boots, warm layers, headtorches, and helmets; everything you need for the tour group with clean changing rooms and a break room at their facility.